Friday, October 07, 2022

 I commented on the creepy carnival stage set, with a dark roller-coaster that disappeared in darkness above the proscenium arch.
 Guiteau climbs up its slope to his hanging; but the rest of the play happened in a small area, where the cast of assassins was ever-present, watching if not participating in the action.
 I wrote:

 Unlike others in this forum, I feel that the song "Something Just Broke" works for the show on different levels.
-It is a needed relief after a series of furious scenes, an emotioal release that, in any production I've seen, never fails to evoke those moments of singular national trauma that we've all lived through.
+It is a needed relief after a series of furious scenes, an emotional release that, in any production I've seen, never fails to evoke those moments of singular national trauma that we've all lived through.

 The song is an example of Sondheim's generosity to actors.
 These singers have been second-string all night, and now each one gets enough in a lyric to build an individual character, and also gets enough musical emphasis to make a strong impression.

 Finally, there's the effect of balance.
 By this point in the show, we've learned to see things the assassins' way, and we've come to enjoy their quirks.
 Then the non-assassins, dressed to suggest different eras of history, gather in a small pool of light against the background of menacing shadowy scaffolding and lurking assassins, and they sing over the ostinato lament that makes a haunting background.
 They sing of work they were doing when they heard the news, we imagine their loves and cares (one woman sings that she remembers "folding the sheets...
-Lizzie's sheet" and folds the cloth in ther hand), and they seem sympathetic, honest, kind, and vulnerable.
-The contrast to the assassins is as stark as can be, emphasized in this production by clothing the citizens for this song all in fabrics of creamy white.
-The song restores our full perspective, and with a shock we realize how seductive the assasssins' twisted sense of justice has been.
+Lizzie's sheet" and folds the cloth in her hand), and they seem sympathetic, honest, kind, and vulnerable.
+The contrast to the assassins is as stark as can be, emphasized in this production by clothing the citizens all in fabrics of creamy white.
+The song restores our full perspective, and with a shock we realize how seductive the assassins' twisted sense of justice has been.

 The Frogs